A Michaelmas Prayer

 Unfortunately the forces of darkness aren’t limited to just one night per year.

 For Day 7, I posted a picture of a man holding a balloon of the world surrounded by laughingly fanged clowns.
-The picture is from the opera “Mefistofele” (yet another name applicable to the Devil, in English Mephistofele) by Arrigo Boito.
+The picture is from the opera “Mefistofele” (yet another name used for the Devil, in English Mephistofele) by Arrigo Boito.
 It shows Satan informing his minions that the world of Man is completely under his power.
-The Prince of Darkness mocks humanity by announcing to his demonic goon squad how helpless and susceptible we mortals are to his influence but are too caught up in our own self importance to remotely be aware of hispresence.
+The Prince of Darkness mocks humanity by announcing to his demonic goon squad how helpless and susceptible we mortals are to his influence but are too caught up in our own self importance to remotely be aware of his presence.
 The Devil bounces the Earth like an over-inflated balloon between his hands as he proclaims “Ecco il mondo!”
 “Here is the world!” to which he proceeds to pop with a pin much to everyone’s maniacally screaming delight.

 No matter your religious affiliation or whether or not you consider yourself spiritual, there is a constant battle in our world between the forces of Light and Darkness.